seralifatih/Turkey-inflation-November2021/README.md

-# Calculating Inflation Rate in Turkey with Official Data - November 2021
+# Calculating Inflation Rate in Turkey with Official Data

-In this project, I calculated the November 2021 Inflation rate in Turkey based on the official.
+In this project, I created some tools that can calculate inflation rate in Turkey between two different dates.
+It is also possible to create a line plot to demonstrate the monthly inflation changes.
 The inspiration for this project came from an EkşiSözlük [entry](https://eksisozluk.com/tuike-gore-enflasyonun-31-31-olmasi--7101397) questioning the accuracy of the official calculation.

 ## Data source

 The data is directly taken from the website of Turkish Statistical Institute (TUIK).
-[Link](https://data.tuik.gov.tr/Bulten/Index?p=Consumer-Price-Index-November-2021-37389&dil=2) to the data.
+[Link](https://data.tuik.gov.tr/Bulten/Index?p=Tuketici-Fiyat-Endeksi-Aralik-2021-45789) to the data.
+As of 6 January 2022, the latest data is available for December 2021.
+If you use this tool at a later date, make sure to download the Excel file from TUIK's website.
 ## Future of the project
-I don't consider this project to be finished at the moment.
-I'm planning to calculate monthly changes and add plots for easy reference.
+This project has been improved from it's first commit but there are still many areas open for improvement.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.